marciovmf/testicle/README.md

 ## Running Tests

 It's possible to run the test suites directly or via Cmake with the --target test or even invoking CTest directly in the build directory.
+Test suites tests will exit the process with exit value 0 if the all test fails or the number of failed tests otherwise.

 Running the standalone test executables
 ![Standalone Execution](standalone_test_execution.png)

 Running all the tests via Ctest
 ![Ctest Execution](ctest_batch_execution.png)

-Note that the standalone tests will exit the process with exit value 0 if the all test fails or the number of failed tests otherwise.